-Kagome stared in incredulous silence at the newly-restored Shikon no Tama in her hands.
+Kagome stared in silence at the newly-restored Shikon no Tama in her hands, a sense of melancholy creeping up her spine, wrapping around the edges of her mind, stealing quietly over the lull like a fog.
 It was finished.
 The ordeal that had carried her through time again and again . . . was over.

 Where was the sense of peace, the feeling of accomplishment, that she had believed would come with this?
-At least a semblance of repletion, a vestige of wonder or shock . . .?
+At the very least, shouldn't there have been a semblance of repletion, a vestige of wonder or shock . . .?

 Kagome wiped away a tear that slid down her cheek.